 The weather tends to be warmer in Illinois when compared to South Dakota.
 With several shelter breaks and trees, hunters and pheasants alike can escape the brutal North winds.
-This not only makes for a more enjoyable hunting experience but easier on wintering game.
+This not only makes for a more enjoyable hunting experience but easier on wintering game birds.

-Phone service, gas stations and ATM’s shouldn’t be a problem to find in Illinois.
-At the Lodge, we are considered “rural Illinois” even though a Walmart and 10+ saloons/restaurants are within a 20 minute drive of the lodge!
+Phone service, gas stations and ATMs shouldn’t be a problem to find in Illinois.
+At the Lodge, we are considered “rural Illinois” even though a Walmart and 10+ saloons/restaurants are within a 20-minute drive of the lodge!
 Note- If you are hunting at the lodge, we have you covered with some of the best homecooked meals you will ever eat so you won’t have to worry about finding somewhere to eat!

 The final factor in your decision of which state to pheasant hunt is traveling to get there.
 If you live east of the Mississippi River, you can save up to a full day in travel each way when hunting Illinois.
 Your drive time will be cut down dramatically and if you decide to fly, St Louis airport is a scenic 1:45 minutes away from Heartland Lodge!
 There are smaller airports within half an hour of the lodge if you have access to a private plane.

-Another advantage to hunting with us vs SD is that it is normally a direct flight into St Louis and you don’t have to get on another smaller plane to yet another city.
+Another advantage to hunting with us vs SD is that it is normally a direct flight into St. Louis, and you don’t have to get on another smaller plane to yet another city.
 When going to SD many have to take two flights.
 One to get to Sioux Falls (or another larger city in a surrounding state that flies to small SD airports.
-Omaha etc.) A lot of the hunters then go to Pierre or maybe Chamberlain so it’s a huge pain with gear etc. Also normally you have to get up early or arrive late (at Pierre) to catch outdoing and income flights out of Souix Falls etc. airports.
-Chances are if you live on the West Coast, you are going to be flying in to your destination.
+Omaha etc.) A lot of the hunters then go to Pierre or maybe Chamberlain so it’s a huge pain with gear etc. Also, normally you have to get up early or arrive late (at Pierre) to catch incoming and outgoing flights out of Sioux Falls etc. airports.
+Chances are if you live on the West Coast, you are going to be flying into your destination.
 From the air, Illinois may only be a few minutes longer on the airplane when compared to S.D.